snoplus/oxsx/README.md

 4. Test the build was sucessful with `./test/RunUnits`

-<h2> Alternative Installation Instructions Using the Container </h2>
+<h2> Alternative Installation Instructions using the Container </h2>

 There is a container that includes OXSX and all the required dependencies.
 It is stored on the GitHub Container Registry (GHCR) attached to the [GitHub OXSX repository](https://github.com/snoplus/oxsx).

 <h3>Using the Prebuilt Image</h3>